fraser29/spydcmtk/README.md

 ```

+# Configuration

+miresearch uses a spydcmtk.conf file for configuration.

+By default spydcmtk.conf files are search for in the following locations:

+1. source_code_directory/spydcmtk.conf (file with default settings)
+2. $HOME/spydcmtk.conf
+3. $HOME/.spydcmtk.conf
+4. $HOME/.config/spydcmtk.conf
+5. Full file path defined at environment variable: "SPYDCMTK_CONF"
+6. Full path passed as commandline argument to `spydcmtk`

+Files are read in the above order with each subsequent variable present overwritting any previously defined.
+For information on files found and variables used run:

+`spydcmtk -INFO`

 ## Documentation

 Clear documentation of basic features can be seen by running the *"spycmtk -h"* command as referenced above.

+For detailed documentation please see [wiki](https://github.com/fraser29/spydcmtk/wiki)

-Some format conversions are provided by this package to permit further use of dicom data.
+Some format conversions are provided by this package:

 ### Dicom to Nifti

-Relies on [*dcm2niix*](https://github.com/rordenlab/dcm2niix), which must be installed and in path.
+Relies on [*dcm2niix*](https://github.com/rordenlab/dcm2niix), which must be installed and in path (or set in config file).

 ### Dicom to HTML

 Will build a standalone .html file to display dicom series in [*ParaView Glance*](https://www.kitware.com/exporting-paraview-scenes-to-paraview-glance/) renderer.

-### Coming Soon: Dicom to VTK
+### Dicom to VTK

 A dicom to vtk format conversion is provided.
 See VTK format documentation [*here*](https://examples.vtk.org/site/VTKFileFormats/).